[Paper] Distributed Security: From Isolated Properties to Synergistic Trust

 Methodology

-The paper adopts a qualitative, literature‑review approach:
+The paper adopts a qualitative, literature‑review approach consisting of four steps:

 No new algorithms or empirical benchmarks are presented; the contribution is a conceptual synthesis that reframes how researchers and engineers should think about distributed security.